joshmiller17/vennt-server/README.md

 # API Documentation
 All communications with the server are done via JSON.
 Authentication is done via POST which gives you an `auth_token` that can be used to make GET calls.

+See `example.py` for an example of API calls.

 ### Create an account
 POST: `{"register":"myusername","password":"mypassword"}`